A Cusp in QED at g=2

-Having recalled these usual features, we turn our attention to the new feature and write the eigen energy \req{spectrum} in the form \beqn K=\frac{E_n^2 -m^2-p_z^2}{ |e\vec B|}=Q\,[(2n\!+\!1) \mp g/2],\quad Q=\pm 1. \eeqn This exhibits a new spectrum duplication related to two possible values of $Q$.
-The quantity $K$ is shown in the top portion of figure \ref{fig:Veffexpg} as function of $g$.
+The quantity $K$ is shown in the top portion of figure \ref{fig:Veffexpg} as a function of $g$.
 We see that between $-2\le g\le 2$ there is an exact duplication of the spectrum corresponding to $Q=1$ and $Q= -1$.
+These are two sectors of the Hilbert space with the same physical content.
 The `squared' Dirac operator produces two eigenstate-space copies which can be separated in particular applications.
-These are two sectors of the Hilbert space with the same physical content, and the $Q=-1$ eigenvalues can be omitted.
+Without restriction of generality the $Q=-1$ eigenvalues can be therefore omitted.
 Thus for $-2\le g\le 2$ the effective action is obtained by the usual procedure, and the results have already been presented~\cite{Labun:2012jf}.

-For $|g|>2$, new physics content arises for external fields of any strength, including arbitrarily weak.
-First we note that taking \req{spectrum} expression at face-value, naively some eigenstates could have $E^2<m^2$, which implies existence of bound localized states in the presence of a constant magnetic field.
+For $|g|>2$, new and non-perturbative physics content arises for external fields of any strength, including arbitrarily weak.
+First we note that taking~\req{spectrum} expression at face value, naively some eigenstates could have $E^2<m^2$, which implies existence of bound localized states in the presence of a constant magnetic field.
 Such solutions are not required for completeness and would violate Lorentz symmetry; for these reasons, such states cannot be admitted in the spectrum.
-This situation differs from the $m^2+p_z^2\to 0$ limit, in which states having $K<0$ signal Nielsen-Olesen instabilities of the conventional vacuum state~\cite{Nielsen:1979xu}.
-In the context of spin-1 charged massless gluons in presence of color magnetic field, this instability has been used to obtain the leading coefficient of QCD renormalization group $\beta$-function \cite{Nielsen:1980sx}.
-In $g$-QED for finite mass in the weak field limit, there is no magnetic instability.
+This situation differs from the $m^2+p_z^2\to 0$ limit, in which states having $K<0$ signal instabilities of the conventional vacuum state~\cite{Savvidy:1977as,Nielsen:1978rm}.

 To compute the effective action we must define which states contribute to the physical spectral sum.
 The first step is to accomplish (like for the case $|g|\le 2$) separation of the Hilbert space into two sectors.
 We divide the states according to whether $K\geq 0$ or $K\leq 0$ and denote the respective sectors ${\cal K}^{\pm}$.
-The limit $K=0$ where two states coincide occurs at $g=2$ since the KGP operator can be written as exact square of the Dirac operator.
+The limit $K=0$ where two states coincide occurs at $g=2$ since the KGP operator can be written as the exact square of the Dirac operator.
 This situation recurs with the shift of $g$ by $4k, k\in \mathbb{Z}$.
 There is no change in the number of states in each of the Hilbert space sectors ${\cal K}^{\pm}$ as an equal number of single particle states is exchanged between both sectors.